The German Shepherd Border Collie Mix, or Shollie, is a cross between the German Shepherd Dog and the Border Collie.

 Based on their heritage, it may be assumed that the hybrid was the result of a desire for the ultimate large dog.

-One that has athletic ability, agility and a protective yet playful nature… But the hybrid’s true origin is a bit unclear.
+One that has athletic ability, agility and a protective yet playful nature… But the German Shepherd Collie mix’s true origin is a bit unclear.

 Let’s talk about what makes the German Shepherd x Collie so special!